-If you’re a new parent, you’re probably wondering how to know if Baby is teething.
+If you’re a new parent, you’re probably wondering how to know if your baby is teething.

-It’s a milestone many parents are eager to reach, but giving Baby teething medicine too soon is unhealthy.
+It’s a milestone many parents are eager to reach, but giving your baby teething medicine too soon is unhealthy.

-Here’s a quick tip – just because Baby’s drooling at four months does not mean they’re teething!
+Here’s a quick tip – just because your baby’s drooling at four months does not mean they’re teething!

-Around four months, Baby’s salivary glands are maturing.
+Around four months, a baby’s salivary glands are maturing.
 They’re basically preparing for solid foods (which means if they’re preparing for solid foods, they’re probably not ready for solid foods yet, right?).

 What does teething mean to the new parent?

-It means a period of adjustment and several months over which Baby’s teeth will break through the gums.
+It means a period of adjustment and several months over which your baby’s teeth will break through the gums.

 The process can start as early as three months old, although some babies have been born with a few little pearly whites!
-Once Baby is truly teething, parents can expect some:
+Once your baby is truly teething, parents can expect:

 - Extra crankiness, fussiness, or clinginess